NGO Another Way (Stichting Bakens

 appropriate technologies for the construction of adequate and secure housing

-countries, taking into account their culture, climate, specific social
+taking into account their culture, climate, specific social conditions and

 (c) Increase decent employment, credit and